-New Tech Will Change the World, But Not Without Risks, UN Report Says
+New Tech Will Change the World, But Not Without Risks: UN Report

 Cutting-edge technologies could increase progress toward achieving the Global Goals.